Arzk/pitft-playerui/README.md

 For Spotify support install spotify-connect-web: https://github.com/Fornoth/spotify-connect-web

 Download PiTFT-playerui files from github.
 To be sure to start in the home directory do
 <code>cd ~</code>

-Then install git:
-<code>apt-get install git-core</code>

-After installing clone the git repository:
+Clone the git repository:
 <code>git clone https://github.com/Arzk/pitft-playerui.git</code>

 Copy config.py.in to config.py